ironloom/keyboard-input/README.md

     <h1>Keyboard Input</h1>
     <p>The Keyboard Input handling library you were looking for.</p>
 </div>

+> [!important]
+> This library currently only supports ASCII characters.

 ## Installing the Library
 1. Fetch the dependency: